HacktoberfestMunich/quest-for-coffee/presentation/intro.rst

 Important things first
 ----------------------

-* Dinner will arive at about 8:30 PM.
+* Pizza's will arive at about 8:00 PM.
 * Drinks and snacks in the kitchen.
+* Official end is 10 PM but we will stay til the end.

 We also have vegetarians covered. ;)